BurnySc2/monorepo/transcribe_website/transcriber_backend/README.md

 - Python >= 3.8 <3.11 (pony doesn't support 3.11 yet)
 - Postgres server (or modify `src/db.py` to connect to local sqlite)
 - A telegram account
+- (Optional) ffmpeg (to extract mp3 from video files to transcribe)

 Copy the `SECRETS.example.toml` to `SECRETS.toml` and adjust the parameters.